fish-shell/fish-shell/README.md

 ## Building

-fish is written in a sane subset of C++98, with a few components from C++TR1.
+Fish can be built using a C++11 environment but only requires C++03.
 It builds successfully with g++ 4.2 or later, and with clang.
-It also will build as C++11.
+This allows fish to run on older systems such as OS X Snow Leopard (released in 2009).

-fish can be built using autotools or Xcode. autoconf 2.60 or later is required to build from git versions, but is not required for releases.
+Fish can be built using autotools or Xcode. autoconf 2.60 or later is required to build from git versions, but is not required for releases.

 fish depends on a curses implementation, such as ncurses.
 The headers and libraries are required for building.